YadhagiriPonnada/Personal-Finance-Visualizer/README.md

 ## 1. Introduction

-**FinancialFlow 💸** is a personal finance web app built to help users track their income, expenses, savings, and goals, all while visualizing financial data with rich, interactive charts 📊.
+**FinancialFlow 💸** is a personal finance web app built to help users track their income, expenses and savings, all while visualizing financial data with rich, interactive charts 📊.
 This app aims to give users control over their financial health by offering deep insights and customizable tracking features.

 ## 2. Architecture Overview